jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >
     default value: false

 **generator-dto-package**

 >Name of package to generate DTO classes in.

 >Required option, but can be set via the CLI argument `--dto-package`.

+**generator-dto-skip-types**

+>Allows you to suppress generation of some DTO classes.

+>The provided value should be a comma-separated list of OpenApi type IDs.

 **generator-jackson-fasterxml**